sanity-io/image-url/README.md

 ## Custom CDN domains

+> [!NOTE]
-> ℹ️ This feature is available to select Enterprise accounts.
+> This feature is available to select Enterprise accounts.
 Get in touch with your sales executive to learn more.

 You can specify a custom `baseUrl` in the builder options in order to override the default (`https://cdn.sanity.io`):